Mughal painting: Akbar (1556–1605)

-Jahangir (1605–1625)
+Jahangir (1605–1627)

 Jahangir had an artistic inclination and during his reign Mughal painting developed further.
 Brushwork became finer and the colours lighter.
 Jahangir was also deeply influenced by European painting.
 During his reign he came into direct contact with the English Crown and was sent gifts of oil paintings, which included portraits of the King and Queen.
-He encouraged his royal atelier to take up the single point perspective favoured by European artists, unlike the flattened multi-layered style used in traditional miniatures.
+He encouraged his royal atelier to take up the single point perspective favored by European artists, unlike the flattened multi-layered style used in traditional miniatures.
 He particularly encouraged paintings depicting events of his own life, individual portraits, and studies of birds, flowers and animals.
 The Tuzk-e-Jahangiri (or Jahangirnama), written during his lifetime, which is an autobiographical account of Jahangir's reign, has several paintings, including some unusual subjects such as the union of a saint with a tigress, and fights between spiders.
 Mughal paintings made during Jahangir's reign continued the trend of Naturalism and were influenced by the resurgence of Persian styles and subjects over more traditional Hindu.

-Shah Jahan (1628–1659)
+Shah Jahan (1628–1658)

 During the reign of Shah Jahan (1628–58), Mughal paintings continued to develop, but court paintings became more rigid and formal.
-The illustrations from the "Padshanama" (chronicle of the King of the world), one of the finest Islamic manuscripts from the Royal Collection, at Windsor, were painted during the reign of Shah Jahan.
+The illustrations from the Pādshāhnāma ('The Book of the Emperor'), one of the finest Islamic manuscripts from the Royal Collection, at Windsor, were painted during the reign of Shah Jahan.
 Written in Persian on paper that is flecked with gold, has exquisitely rendered paintings.
-The "Padshahnama" has portraits of the courtiers and servants of the King painted with great detail and individuality.
+The Pādshāhnāma has portraits of the courtiers and servants of the King painted with great detail and individuality.
 In keeping with the strict formality at court, however the portraits of the King and important nobles was rendered in strict profile, whereas servants and common people, depicted with individual features have been portrayed in the three-quarter view or the frontal view.

 Themes including musical parties; lovers, sometimes in intimate positions, on terraces and gardens; and ascetics gathered around a fire, abound in the Mughal paintings of this period.
 Even though this period was titled the most prosperous, artists during this time were expected to adhere to representing life in court as organized and unified.
 For this reason, most art created under his rule focused mainly on the emperor and aided in establishing his authority.
 The purpose of this art was to leave behind an image of what the Mughal's believed to be the ideal ruler and state.